VirtuFinancial/FixClient/README.md

 If this is the first time you've run FIX Client follow the installation instructions below.

 ### Latest
 This branch is the home of all future development.
-The initial main difference between this and the legacy 4.x branch is that the data dictionary is now built on the FIX Orchrestra standard.
+The initial main difference between this and the legacy 4.x branch is that the data dictionary is now built on the FIX Orchestra standard.
 * Download the latest release [5.0.0-pre-release-1](https://github.com/GaryHughes/FixClient/releases/tag/v5.0.0-pre-release-1)

 ### Legacy